Lu Yen-hsun: 2011–2013

 At the 2011 Farmers Classic, Lu defeated Robby Ginepri in the first round.
 He then defeated Marcos Baghdatis before losing to Ryan Harrison in the quarter-finals.
 He started the Odlum Brown Vancouver Open as the number one seeded player, defeating George Bastl in the first round before losing to Alex Bogdanovic.
 At the Rogers Cup, Lu lost to Bernard Tomic in the first round.

-On 15 June 2012, Lu clinched a huge maiden victory with a third set tie-break triumph over third seed Janko Tipsarević to reach the quarter-finals at Queen's Club.
+On 15 June 2012, Lu clinched a huge maiden victory with a third set tiebreak triumph over third seed and world No. 8 Janko Tipsarević to reach the quarterfinals at the 2012 Queen's Club Championships in London.

 Lu lost in the second round in all Grand Slam events held in 2013.

-2014–2015
+2014–2015: Auckland final, top 5 win

-On 10 January 2014, Lu reached his maiden ATP final in Auckland against John Isner by defeating David Ferrer in the semifinals but lost in the final 6–7, 6–7.
+On 10 January 2014, Lu reached his maiden ATP final in Auckland against John Isner by defeating Steve Johnson in the quarterfinals, and world No. 3 David Ferrer in the semifinals, then equaling the biggest win of his career, but lost in the final 6–7, 6–7.

 During the 2014 Asian Games, the ATP threatened to fine and ban Lu for three years if he did not report to the China Open on September 29.
 He had signed up to participate in both events, but the final for the Asian Games did not take place until September 30, a schedule conflict the ATP would not accommodate.
 In response, Lu dropped out of the China Open.
 The ATP then announced that Lu would be fined, but not banned.

 In 2015, Lu won his third doubles tournament with Jonathan Marray, at the Chennai Open.
 Lu also reached a career milestone by becoming only the second player in history to reach 300 career Challenger wins behind Rubén Ramírez Hidalgo.

-2016–2020
+2016–2020: Record number of Challenger titles

 In 2016, Lu reached the finals of six more challenger events and won four.
 His best ATP Tour performance of the year was a quarterfinal appearance at the 2016 Winston-Salem Open.

-On 12 August 2017, Lu won his 37th and last challenger singles title against Ričardas Berankis.
+On 12 August 2017, Lu won his 37th career and last challenger singles title against Ričardas Berankis.
 Lu would end his career with a combined 56 Challenger titles between the singles and doubles.
-He holds the record for the most singles Challenger titles and the most combined singles and doubles Challenger titles.
+He holds the record for the most singles Challenger titles with 29 in 46 finals, and the most combined singles and doubles Challenger titles.

 In 2018, Lu underwent shoulder surgery which kept him out of play for most of the 2018 season and all of the 2019 season.

 Lu officially came back at the 2020 Australian Open where he gained a protected ranking in the main draw.
 He lost to Gaël Monfils in the first round in straight sets.